eskdale/pi-touchscreen-dimmer/README.md

 ```
 echo 120 > /sys/class/backlight/rpi_backlight/brightness
 ```
+or just manually change the value of the number in that file.

 It can be run at startup, for example by putting a line in `/etc/rc.local`  copy the files `timout` and `run-dimmer.sh` to the /etc folder